Policies

 TOBACCO: Short term effects are increased blood pressure, breathing, and heart rate.
 Long term impacts are greatly increased risk of cancer, especially lung cancer when smoked and oral cancers when chewed; chronic bronchitis; emphysema; heart disease; leukemia; cataracts; pneumonia.
 If used during pregnancy, tobacco can cause miscarriage, low birth weight, stillbirth, learning and behavior problems.

-View more information on the impacts of drugs and alcohol.
-Additional information is available at Graham Health Center.
+For more information on the impacts of drugs and alcohol, please visit

 The 2012 law creates an exemption from prosecution for the following: